-After 18 months of construction, this important square, which gets its name from the pro-Union rallies held here in the early 1860s, has a \$25-million new look that includes performance spaces, grassy terraces, and improved parking.
+This important square, which gets its name from the pro-Union rallies held here in the early 1860s, has a \$25-million upgraded look that includes performance spaces, grassy terraces, and improved parking.
 It is now the center for high-end shopping.
 Located with the edges of the Financial District on one side and the Theater District on the other (see pp50-51), it is at its most picturesque along Powell Street, where the cable cars pass right in front of the historic St Francis Hotel (see p143).
 The column in the center commemorates Admiral Dewey's victory at Manila Bay during the Spanish-American War of 1898.
-(S) Map P4
+Map P4